 And when you’re ready to reopen, you can create a new exchange zone that acts as a buffer between the dining area and kitchen.
 If you have the space for it, you can also extend your outdoor seating to make up for reduced capacity inside.

 Not the most glamorous topic for sure, but restrooms are a requirement in any sit-down restaurant, and an important part of customer experience.

-The restroom floor plan above does a great job of considering accessibility by factoring in the space required for wheelchair access, as well as including change tables so parents with children are accommodated.
+The restroom layout design above does a great job of considering accessibility by factoring in the space required for wheelchair access, as well as including change tables so parents with children are accommodated.

 It isn’t shown here, but your restrooms’ location within your restaurant’s overall floor plan is also highly strategic.
 Consider the following:

 Bar Raval is a Spanish tapas bar that has quickly claimed a spot on the list of top Toronto bars.